1963 Nakuru All-Stars

 the 2005 CAF club competitions was won by Ulinzi and they are

-considered 2004 champions, but the CAF Champions League place goes
+considered 2004 champions, but the CAF Champions League place went

-to runners-up Tusker as Ulinzi are suspended for 3 years from CAF
+to runners-up Tusker as Ulinzi were suspended for 3 years from CAF

 competition following their withdrawal from it 2004.